aws-powertools/powertools-lambda-python/docs/quickstart.md

             logger.exception(e)
             raise
     ```
 We imported Powertools `Metric` class which we create metrics instance in line 10.
-We use it in `hello` and `hello_name` method to firstly configure dimension specific to called method and we add our custom `AppMethodsInvocations` metric.
-In order to ensure that our metrics are flushed to standard output and validated we added `metrics.log_metrics` decorator for our `lambda_handler`.
+We use it in the `hello` and `hello_name` method to first configure the dimension specific to the called method and we add our custom `AppMethodsInvocations` metric.
+To ensure that our metrics are aligned with the standard output and validated, we have added the metrics.log_metrics designer for our lambda_handler'.
 Powertools Metrics uses [Amazon CloudWatch Embedded Metric Format (EMF)](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format.html) to create custom metrics.
 In
 general we create log with specific format.
-This log, once pushed to CloudWatch Log is automatically transformed to CloudWatch Metric.
+This log, once pushed toward the CloudWatch Log Service, is automatically transformed into a CloudWatch metric.
 !!!Info
-    if you are interested in details of EMF mechanism, please follow [blog post](https://aws.amazon.com/blogs/mt/enhancing-workload-observability-using-amazon-cloudwatch-embedded-metric-format/).
+    If you are interested in the details of the EMF mechanism, follow [blog post](https://aws.amazon.com/blogs/mt/enhancing-workload-observability-using-amazon-cloudwatch-embedded-metric-format/).

 === "Example CloudWatch EMF Log"
 ```json